joshb/joshb.github.io/articles/simple_line_drawing/index.md

 Although real-time 3D graphics rendering is a vast and complex subject area with many different concepts and techniques, most of it basically consists of simple geometric shapes, primarily triangles, that are drawn in such a way that they appear to form a much more complex image.
 Many complex texturing and lighting techniques are used to dress them up, but they're still essentially just triangles.
 This can be easily seen from looking at wireframe models, for example.

-The process of drawing the triangles is called <strong>rasterization</strong>.
+The process of drawing the triangles is called **rasterization**.
 This consists of taking a geometric (or <em>vector</em>) shape and drawing it pixel-by-pixel on a pixel-based (or <em>raster</em>) image.
 There are various other processes for rendering images, including ray-tracing, but rasterization is currently the most common for real-time applications, such as games.

 A triangle, for instance, consists of three points.
 But a raster image, such as what your monitor displays, consists of pixels.
 The rasterization process, then, is to figure out which pixels of the image are within the triangle's area and to change the color of those pixels appropriately to form a triangle in the image.